 Our Ride for the 3-day, 2-night Salar De Uyuni tour to the Chilean Border

-If money is not a concern, then it is also possible to hire companies for a customized tour based on what you want to see and how long you want to stay at a particular region.
+If money is not a concern, then hiring companies for a customized tour based on what you want to see and how long you want to stay in a particular region is possible.

 Since these tours are significantly more expensive, they generally provide better services, transport, and accommodations.

-As far as lodging, package tours ordinarily book tourists in dormitory style settings with very limited creature comforts and heat.
-If privacy and comfort are of prime importance, I strongly suggest to book a private tour.
+Regarding lodging, package tours ordinarily book tourists in dormitory-style settings with limited creature comforts and heat.

 The 5 essentials tips you need to know before your trip to salar de uyuni